 Sachin Tendulkar and his Personal Life

-On 24 May 1995, Sachin Tendulkar married Anjali Mehta who is a pediatrician and is of Gujarati origin.
-He had first met Anjali in 1990.they have a daughter by the name Sara Tendulkar and a son by the name of Arjun Tendulkar who is also in the news because of his Indian premier league debut.
+On 24 May 1995, Sachin Tendulkar married Anjali Mehta who is a paediatrician and is of Gujarati origin.
+He had first met Anjali in 1990.
+They have a daughter by the name of Sara Tendulkar and a son by the name of Arjun Tendulkar who is also in the news because of his Indian premier league debut.

 Sachin Tendulkar and his Retirement